zehuichen123/3DFuture_ins_seg/README.md

 ## Environment Requirements

-CUDA 10.0, pytorch 1.4.0, torchvision 0.5.0
+CUDA 10.0

 ## Installation
-We implements PointRend under the [mmdetection]() framework, note that the mmdetection version here we used is 1.1.0.
+We implements PointRend under mmdetection framework, note that the mmdetection version here we used is 1.1.0.
 We follow the official mmdetection [installation](), and list our experiment environments in *requirements.txt*.

 ## Prepare Dataset